Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Modules over stability categories

 \subsection{Preliminaries}

-In this subsection, we define the category $\FI$ of Church--Ellenberg--Farb \cite{CEF} and the categories $\VIC^H(R)$ and $\SI(R)$ of Putman--Sam \cite[Section 1.2]{PutmanSamLinearGroups}.
-We will view these constructions as \emph{stability categories}, as defined by the second author \cite{Pa2}.
+In this subsection, we recall the definition of the category $\FI$ of Church--Ellenberg--Farb \cite{CEF} and the categories $\VIC^H(R)$ and $\SI(R)$ of Putman--Sam \cite[Section 1.2]{PutmanSamLinearGroups}.
+We will view these constructions as (equivalent to) stability categories (see \autoref{def:stabcatdef}), following the second author \cite[Section 3]{Pa2}.
 Stability categories are \emph{homogeneous categories} in the sense of Randal-Williams--Wahl \cite[Definition 1.3]{RWW} and \emph{weakly complemented categories} in the sense of Putman--Sam \cite[Section 1.3]{PutmanSamLinearGroups}.
 We will state their definition using a related concept, stability groupoids.

 \begin{definition} Let $(\G,\oplus,0)$ be a monoidal groupoid whose monoid of objects is the natural numbers $\N$.
 The automorphism group of the object $n \in \N$ is denoted $G_n = \Aut^\G(n)$.
 Then $\G$ is called a \emph{stability groupoid} if it satisfies the following properties. \begin{enumerate} \item The monoidal structure